hennessyevan/veklabs.com/content/services/Pre-Production.md

 speed = 2
 summary = "Ideation and creative meetings, mood boards, location scouts and templated production files.
 Ensuring your project hits the ground running before any principal photography commences."
 +++
 Before filming or editing any project, the most important considerations will always materialize during the planning phase.
-Vek Labs stands by a focused pre-production process that ensures all crutial conversations and pain points have been addressed before hitting 'record'.
+Vek Labs stands by a focused pre-production process that ensures all crucial conversations and pain points have been addressed before hitting 'record'.
 We manage your content creation by addressing the following areas:

 ## The Planning Phase